De-escalation Pro

 Reduction of property destruction

-De-escalated situations are less likely to reach the point where rooms, materials, and electronic devices are damaged.
+Quick resolution keeps theDe-escalated situations are less likely to reach the point where rooms, materials, and electronic devices are damaged.

 What We'll Cover With Your Staff

 Looks at what de-escalation actually is, how it works, and how it differs from traditional behavior management.
+This can help staff recognize which situations call for which approach.

 Introduces the core principles behind successful de-escalation.
-Staff who understand these foundations can apply them across any situation — not just the ones they've seen before.
+Staff who understand these foundations can apply them across any situation — not just the ones they've seen before..

 Understanding these variables can help staff adjust their approach based on what's actually in play — so they aren't blaming themselves or their technique when something outside their control is driving the situation.